 1. Interoperability

 The EHDS also has implications for medical devices but when it comes to defining those obligations, the definitions and current drafting of the EHDS are open to interpretation.
 For one, the revised definition of “wellness application” is potentially broad enough to capture medical devices as it now seems to cover appliances or software that provide information on the health of individual persons or the delivery of care for other purposes than the provision of healthcare.
 Depending on how you read it, the ‘other purposes than the provision of healthcare’ does not necessarily limit both preceding elements of the definition.
-Further, the definition of “EHR system” (electronic health record system) is very broad and includes any “appliance or software”.
-Both of these definitions could potentially include medical devices.
+Further, the definition of “EHR system” (electronic health record system) is very broad and includes “any system whereby the software, or a combination of the hardware and the software of that system, allows personal electronic health data that belong to the priority categories of personal electronic health data established under this Regulation to be stored, intermediated, exported, imported, converted, edited or viewed, and intended by the manufacturer to be used by healthcare providers when providing patient care or by patients when accessing their electronic health data” (Art.
+2(2)(k) EHDS).
+This definition could potentially include medical devices.

-Similar to the position for wellness applications, medical devices and IVDs that claim interoperability with the harmonised components of EHR systems must “prove compliance with the essential requirements on the European interoperability component for EHR systems and the European logging component for EHR systems” laid down in Section 2, Annex II of the EHDS.
+Similar to the position for wellness applications, medical devices and IVDs that claim interoperability with the harmonized components of EHR systems must “prove compliance with the essential requirements on the European interoperability software component for EHR systems and the European logging component for EHR systems” laid down in Section 2, Annex II of the EHDS (Art.
+27(1) EHDS).

 The essential requirements on interoperability of the EHDS would only apply to the extent that the manufacturer of a medical device/IVD, which is providing electronic health data to be processed as part of the EHR system, claims interoperability with an EHR system.
 In such case, the provisions on “common specifications” for EHR systems should be applicable to those medical devices.